-After you have an initial consultation with Dr. LuBovich, which includes a comprehensive dental exam and detailed treatment plan, getting veneers can be done in two appointments.
+After you have an initial consultation with Dr. Cottrill, which includes a comprehensive dental exam and detailed treatment plan, getting veneers can be done in two appointments.

 Although this process doesn’t bother most patients, you may request a local anesthetic if you’re particularly sensitive to dental work.

-Next, Dr. LuBovich takes an impression of your teeth to send to the dental lab, and helps you choose the right shade of white for your veneers.
+Next, Dr. Cottrill takes an impression of your teeth to send to the dental lab, and helps you choose the right shade of white for your veneers.

-During your second appointment, Dr. LuBovich cleanses your teeth with special bond-promoting chemicals.
+During your second appointment, Dr. Cottrill cleanses your teeth with special bond-promoting chemicals.
 Then, he adheres the veneers to your teeth with dental cement and cures (hardens) the cement with a special light.

 Because veneers are permanently bonded to your teeth, they’re incredibly strong and durable.
 To make sure they last as long as possible, however, it’s important to maintain healthy dental habits, brushing and flossing at least twice daily.